 Welcome to the HED Research in Higher Education LibGuide.
-The materials in this LibGuide were developed by Wade M. Lee in collaboration with the faculty in the Higher Education program of the Educational Foundations & Leadership department within the Judith Herb College of Education at the University of Toledo.
+The materials in this LibGuide were developed by Wade M. Lee in collaboration with the faculty in the Higher Education program of the Early Childhood, Higher Education and Special Education department within the Judith Herb College of Education at the University of Toledo.

 Each topic has an associated slide show to help explain the concepts.
 See Access/Help for additional avenues for help using any of these resources.